A moment of silence

 and in the morning

-We will remember them.
+We will remember them

 11 11 11

-On the 11th hour of the 11th day of the 11th month we observe a minute of prayer, where we remove our hats, and we bow our heads in reverence.
-We take a moment to silently contemplate and reflect those who served for our freedom.
-The Fallen.
+Where we remove our hats, and bow our heads in reverence.
+Taking this moment to silently contemplate and reflect on those who served for our freedom—The Fallen.
 Those who lost their lives in the line of duty.
 Those who returned home forever changed.
-Those who remained at home.
-The sacrifices made.
-Remembrance Day is a mourning.
-A lament.
+Those who kept the home fires burning while their loved ones marched to war.

-Remembrance Day is also known as Poppy Day.
-During World War 1, millions of soldiers saw the poppies in Flanders fields and the poppy has become the recognised symbol of remembrance.
+During World War 1, millions of soldiers saw the poppies in Flanders fields in Belgium, and the poppy has become the recognised symbol of remembrance.
 I believe this icon of poppy infuses all those who witness it with the energetic opiate medicine of euphoric relief.

-There is an invitation here with so many souls all falling into silence and an energy of reverence and remembering—a potent container—to expand too this gesture of regard and respect.
 To pay respect to the tragic events of war and the lives lost and changed.
 To reconsider our definition of war to include all conflicts using arms, and to remember our own experiences.
 For some, the arms may be words, and the war fought in the home.
 For some, the battle to stay afloat in business, in a price war.
 Weapons of thoughts, fought in our minds.

 The most powerful remembrance is that this time honours peace—the agreement to end conflict.

 I have set a permanent reminder in my calendar for Remembrance Day, just before 11am I put my phone on silent, and I stand in silent reverence, bow my head and I remember.
-What are you remembering?

 In loving service

-Moondancer small BLACK
+Moondancer small